cognitedata/cdp-spark-datasource/cdf_dump/README.md

 cdf_dump --raw my-db.table -o out_directory
 ```

-Copies my-db.table into `out_directory/raw/my-db/table` directory in JSON format.
+Copies `my-db.table` into `out_directory/raw/my-db/table` directory in JSON format.
 You can use [`jq`](https://stedolan.github.io/jq/) to process the data further.

 ```shell
 cdf_dump --assets --events
 ```

-Copies all assets and events from the project (all visible to the logged in user) into `out/assets` and `out/events` directories.
+Copies all assets and events from the project (all visible to the logged in user) into `./out/assets` and `./out/events` directories.
+`./out` is the default output (`-o`) and all directories are created automatically.
+However, it will not overwrite data in the directory unless you specifically use the `--clear-out-dir` option.

 ```shell
 cdf_dump --all-clean